-- (a) Unless otherwise determined and announced by the Senate Executive Committee, regular meetings of Senate shall normally be held on the second Friday of each month, from September to June inclusive. - (b) There shall be no regular meetings of Senate in July or August. - (c) Once finalized, the dates of all regular Senate meetings for any given year shall be published on the University website. - (d) Unless otherwise determined and announced by the Senate Executive Committee, regular Senate meetings shall normally commence at 2:30 PM. - (e) Regular Senate meetings shall normally end no later than 5:30 PM. - (f) All those responsible for the timetabling of University classes shall be instructed to make every effort to ensure that faculty Senators are not scheduled to teach during regular Senate meetings. - (g) At the discretion of the Senate Executive Committee, a regular meeting of Senate may be cancelled if: - (i) the volume of business submitted for inclusion in the agenda is insufficient to warrant holding the meeting; and - (ii) there is no urgent or time-sensitive business requiring disposition prior to the next regular meeting.
+- (a) Unless otherwise determined and announced by the Senate Executive Committee, regular meetings of Senate shall normally be held once a month. - (b) Once finalized, the dates of all regular Senate meetings for any given year shall be published on the University website. - (c) Unless otherwise determined and announced by the Senate Executive Committee, regular Senate meetings shall normally commence at 2:30 PM. - (d) Regular Senate meetings shall normally end no later than 5:30 PM. - (e) All those responsible for the timetabling of University classes shall be instructed to make every effort to ensure that faculty Senators are not scheduled to teach during regular Senate meetings. - (f) At the discretion of the Senate Executive Committee, a regular meeting of Senate may be cancelled if: - (i) the volume of business submitted for inclusion in the agenda is insufficient to warrant holding the meeting; and - (ii) there is no urgent or time-sensitive business requiring disposition prior to the next regular meeting.